San Luis Obispo Coast AVA: Climate

 The SLO Coast's proximity to the Pacific Ocean moderates its temperatures.
 The maritime influence prevents temperatures from rising too high or dropping too low, creating optimal vineyard conditions.
 The average GDD accumulation from 1971 to 2000 was 2,493, which places the AVA in Region I on the Winkler scale.
 The minimum growing season temperature for 90 percent of SLO Coast is between 47.5 and 52 F, based on data from 1981 to 2015.
-Also based on data from 1981 to 2015, twenty-one percent of the AVA has an average maximum growing season temperature of less than 70 F, while another 68 percent of the AVA has an average maximum growing season temperature between 70 and 78 F. The petition stated that between 2003 and 2015, the proposed AVA experienced nighttime fog cover between 35 and 55 percent of all nights during the growing season.
-According to the petition, the climate of the AVA makes it suitable for growing early- to mid-season grape varietals such as Chardonnay and Pinot Noir, which comprise 43 and 35 percent, respectively, of the planted vineyard acreage.
+Based on the identical data, twenty-one percent of the AVA has an average maximum growing season temperature of less than 70 F, while another 68 percent of the AVA has an average maximum growing season temperature between 70 and 78 F. The petition stated that between 2003 and 2015, the AVA experienced nighttime fog cover between 35 and 55 percent of all nights during the growing season.
+According to the petition, the climate makes it suitable for growing early- to mid-season grape varietals such as Chardonnay and Pinot Noir, which comprise 43 and 35 percent, respectively, of the planted vineyard acreage.
 The petition also states that mild average minimum growing season temperatures lead to a shorter period of vine dormancy.
 The lower average maximum growing season temperatures (compared to surrounding regions) reduce the risk of fruit desiccation and produce higher levels of malic acid in the grapes, which increases total acidity and lowers pH values in the resulting wines.
 The nighttime fog lengthens the growing season by preventing temperatures from dropping significantly at night.
 As the Pacific Ocean is the western boundary of the AVA, the northern boundary consists of elevations that rise over 3000 ft with the steep, rough terrain of the Los Padres National Forest.
 To the northeast of the AVA, GDD accumulations are higher and the region is classified as a Region II.
 The eastern boundary is the Santa Lucia Range, which faces away from the Pacific Ocean and thus experiences less marine influence.
-As a result, GDD accumulations are higher, falling within the Region II and III categories on the Winkler scale.
+As a result, GDD accumulations are higher, falling within the Region II and III categories.
 Average minimum growing season temperatures are lower, and average maximum growing season temperatures are higher.
 Fog occurs less than 30 percent of all nights during the growing season.